 It’s a familiar story.
 Well-meaning student goes to a developing country, volunteers in an orphanage, and falls in love with the children living there.
 Student returns home, shares photos of adorable kids, writes about the experience on social media and in thoughtful college essays.
 Student never stops missing the children or reflecting on those life-changing days in Ghana, or Romania, or Haiti.

 Of all the voluntourism initiatives in the world, the one that places benevolent young adults in foreign orphanages is perhaps the most common.
-It sounds like a win-win-win: the children gain additional (albeit temporary) caretakers, the orphanage saves money, and the volunteers feel like they’re giving back in a meaningful way.
+It sounds like a win-win-win: the children gain additional (albeit temporary) caretakers, the orphanage saves a little bit of money, and the volunteers feel like they’re giving back in a meaningful way.
 If that’s all you know about the worldwide institutionalization of children, the classic voluntourism model sounds like a success.

 But the problem is that this model doesn’t actually help the children living in those institutions.
 On the contrary, it often hurts them by propping up a system that exploits minors and keeps them away from their families.

-These children’s real stories are painful to read, and the statistics describing their plight are even more difficult to comprehend.
+These children’s real stories are painful to read, and the statistics describing their plight are difficult to comprehend.
 But, as individuals leading comfortable lives with our loved ones, we owe it to them to learn the truth and act in ways that will actually help.

 The Problem with Orphanages